damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson3 Handling Data.md

 3. You’ve been given a dataset measuring miles-per-gallon for various different vehicle models.
 The dataset has several thousand rows.
 You want to inspect the numbers for validity.
 What would you do first?

+-	Use a heatmap to color in large or small values.
+-	**Sort the data from least to most efficient and look for excessively large or small values.**
+-	Scroll through the table looking for very large or small values.